-Derrick Florence is in his second season as an assistant coach with the Sacramento State women's basketball program.
+Derrick Florence completed his fourth season as an assistant coach with the Sacramento State women's basketball program in 2016-17.
 Florence was the head girls' varsity basketball coach at Centennial High School in Compton for six seasons before serving as an assistant coach at Cal State L.A. in 2012-13.

 He helped Cal State L.A. to a 21-11 overall record and a 14-8 mark in the Div.
 II California Collegiate Athletic Association (CCAA) in 2012-13.
 He assisted in practices, conditioning, and competition while creating statistical-driven scouting reports and helping develop the squad's post players.